 The following information is provided to professors and department chairs seeking information about how to arrange for and set up an online courses.
 The information offered here attempts to clarify some of the confusion.
 Online courses fall into one of two categories:

-- Online courses offered on an Ad hoc basis
+- Online courses offered on an ad hoc basis

 - Procedure for Request and Receipt of Online Course Development Stipends

 In both categories, requests for stipends for development and delivery of online courses should be directed to the Office of Dr. Tim Burwell, Vice Chancellor for Resource Management.
 The most efficient way to request a stipend is to send the request through the department chair's office and then through the dean's office so that Dr. Burwell knows the department and college approve the conversion of the course to online delivery and support the request for the stipend.
-The Distance Education office does not play a role in the request process unless someone (the department chair, dean, or Dr. Burwell) asks if we support the request if the course is intended to be delivered as part of a distance education effort.
+App State Online does not play a role in the request process unless someone (the department chair, dean, or Dr. Burwell) asks if we support the request if the course is intended to be delivered as part of a distance education effort.